Duaa-Raed/Workout-Performance-Analysis/README.md

 ## Exercise Form Recognition using Pose Estimation

 A deep learning project that automatically classifies workout exercises in real-time using computer vision and pose estimation.
-The system extracts 33 body landmarks from video frames and uses a neural network to identify the type of exercise being performed.
+The system extracts 33 body landmarks from video frames and uses a neural network to identify the type of exercise being performed .

 ---
  Table of Contents